 - Angiography - this is normally reserved for use in conjunction with vascular treatment procedures.
 During an angiogram, a contrast agent is injected into the artery and X-rays are taken to show blood flow and to pinpoint any blockages that may be present.

 Undiagnosed or untreated PAD can be dangerous; it can lead to painful symptoms, loss of a leg, increased risk of coronary artery disease, and carotid atherosclerosis (a narrowing of the arteries that supply blood to the brain).

 Because people with PAD have an increased risk of heart attack and stroke, the American Heart Association encourages people at risk to discuss PAD with their doctor to ensure early diagnosis and treatment.

 Treatment options for peripheral artery disease

-To lay out the best approach to treating PAD, the American College of Cardiology Foundation and the American Heart Foundation (ACCF/AHA) collaborated to create the "2011 ACCF/AHA Focused Update of the Guideline for the Management of Patients With Peripheral Artery Disease (Updating the 2005 Guideline)."
+The American College of Cardiology Foundation and the American Heart Foundation (ACCF/AHA) collaborated to create the "2011 ACCF/AHA Focused Update of the Guideline for the Management of Patients With Peripheral Artery Disease (Updating the 2005 Guideline)."
 They published the document in the journal Circulation.

-The doctor may prescribe antihypertensive drugs as well as statins to lower cholesterol levels.
+Some medications - the doctor may prescribe antihypertensive drugs as well as statins to lower cholesterol levels.
 Cilostazol and pentoxifylline may be recommended for patients with intermittent claudication.
 The ACE inhibitor - ramipril - was shown to improve pain-free walking by 60 percent in a study published in JAMA.